 - Leave nothing behind

-- Vandalism and theft are no-goes!
+- Vandalism and theft are not acceptable!

 - Don’t take any risks – the buildings are often dilapidated.